lambda-dom/class_revisions/class_revisions/components/ranger/docs/readme.md

 note(s): implementation note:
 * we crawl through `spell.ids` and grab the references of non-deprecated priest spells, druid-exclusive and between levels 5 and 7.
 Tested against SR, this seems to work, although there are a few spurious entries.

-Note that for Cleric + Rangers to access level 4 druidic spells the gameplay option to limit Cleric + Rangers to level 3 spells *must* be disabled.